American Studies

 AMST:2000 Introduction to American Studies 3 s.h.

 Variety of historic and contemporary sources, such as literature, law, photography, painting, film, TV, music, fashions, environments, events of everyday life.
-GE: Values and Culture.
+GE: Values and Society.

 AMST:2025 Diversity in American Culture 3 s.h.

 History and variety of American identities, examined through citizenship, culture, social stratification; conflict and commonalities among groups according to race, ethnicity, gender, class, sexuality; how art, literature, music, film, photography, and other cultural artifacts represent diversity of identities.
-GE: Diversity and Inclusion.
+GE: Understanding Cultural Perspectives.

 AMST:2084 Sport and Film 3 s.h.